torvalds/linux/Documentation/admin-guide/reporting-issues.rst

    problem with a vendor kernel, check a vanilla build of the last version known to work performs fine as well.

- * Send a short problem report to the Linux stable mailing list (stable@vger.kernel.org) and CC the Linux regressions mailing list (regressions@lists.linux.dev); if you suspect the cause in a particular subsystem, CC its maintainer and its mailing list.
+ * Send a short problem report to the GNU/Linux stable mailing list (stable@vger.kernel.org) and CC the GNU/Linux regressions mailing list (regressions@lists.linux.dev); if you suspect the cause in a particular subsystem, CC its maintainer and its mailing list.
 Roughly describe the issue and ideally explain how to reproduce it.
 Mention the first version